 So are league tables really just unreliable?
 Are the U-Multirank folks right, and the best thing is for you and me to compile our own rankings?

 The point is that, like it or not, we are in the age of rankings.
 People want to have an objective view of quality and merit, and they will go for something that looks as if it offers that.
 Even when we criticise the league tables, as at some point we all do, we still play the game they set us.
 And in truth, that’s what we have to do.
 So then, choose your favourite league table, and see how you can use it to best effect.
-But don’t be mesmerised by it, and for goodness sake don’t construct your strategy around it.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+But don’t be mesmerised by it, and for goodness sake don’t construct your strategy around it.higher education, university comment below, or link to this permanent URL from your own site.